sabegg2/resume/content/authors/admin/_index.md

 ## About Me

-A seasoned and detail-oriented professional with expertise in data science and mathematics, I am skilled in collecting, manipulating, analyzing, and interpreting complex data sets, developing analysis tools, deriving actionable insights, and driving informed decision- making.
+A seasoned and detail-oriented professional with expertise in data science and mathematics, I am skilled in collecting, manipulating, analyzing, and interpreting complex data sets, developing analysis tools, deriving actionable insights, and driving informed decision-making.
 I excel in numerical methods, statistical analysis, mathematical modeling, predictive analytics techniques, and coding.
 I am adept at conveying technical concepts to non-technical stakeholders with clarity through teaching and communication.